Skip to content

 It is your responsibility to submit code in a timely manner.
 Do not wait until the last minute, GitLab may fail.

-3. Your code must comply to industry grade code formatting rules.
+3. Your code must comply to industry grade code formatting rules, and respect a requested complexity threshold.

 4. Your code must be fully documented with JavaDoc comments for all public methods and classes.